 Do I need to brine the pork before cooking?

 Pork often benefits from a salt brine before cooking.
-This step can help add extra flavor to your pork chops.
+This step can help add extra flavor to your pork steaks.
 If you have time to salt an hour before cooking, go for it!
 Otherwise, seasoning well before vacuum sealing will have a similar effect to brining.